Kruptein/planarally-docs/tutorial/setup/self-hosting.md

 To run the server you now simply run `python3 planarserver.py` and your server should start up.

-In case you want to install and run the server in debug/development mode, you need to run:
+In case you want to install and run the server in debug/development mode, you need to run, in the `client` folder:
 ```bash
 npm i
 npm run serve